 Our curriculum is designed to be taught through half-termly themes.
-Year 4 are currently studying The Romans.
-The details for this theme are in the curriculum information sheet which is available on the learning page of the school website.
+Year 6 are currently studying Tales of the Thames.
+The details for this and every theme are in the curriculum information sheet which is available on the learning page of the school website.